Most self-directed 401(k) investors might need a nudge

 To reach their retirement goals, self-directed investors need help understanding what makes up an appropriate investment mix—and what their options are if they don’t want to do it themselves.
 Retirement plan professionals can use this age-based data to develop targeted education and make plan design changes to help.

-For people who’d like a little more assistance, investment lineups should include TDFs and target-risk funds, which can help to simplify the allocation issue.
-And managed accounts can be added for those who want someone else to do the investing for them.
+For people who’d like a little more assistance, investment lineups should include target-date funds (TDFs) and target-risk funds, which can help to simplify the allocation issue.
+Managed accounts can be added for those who want someone else to do the investing for them.

 TDFs can help ensure age-appropriate investing when participants use them as intended.
 With a TDF, the manager continually adjusts the underlying mix of assets with a goal of maximizing returns earlier on and minimizing risk the closer the fund gets to its target date—the participant’s intended retirement date.